Joyboy-91/Single-Cell-RNA-Sequencing-Tutorial/README.md

 ##  1. Introduction: What is Single-Cell RNA Sequencing? <a name="1-introduction"></a>

-Traditional RNA sequencing (Bulk RNA-seq) gives the average gene expression of millions of cells in a tissue. **Single-Cell RNA Sequencing (scRNA-seq)**, on the other hand, tags and analyzes the genetic material of each cell individually.
+Traditional RNA sequencing (Bulk RNA-seq) gives the average gene expression of millions of cells in a tissue. **Single-Cell RNA Sequencing (scRNA-seq)**, on the other hand, tags and analyzes the genetic material of each cell individually. scRNA-seq vs. Spatial Transcriptomics: When to use which?

+While both technologies revolutionize our understanding of tissues, they serve distinct purposes.
+This pipeline focuses strictly on scRNA-seq, but understanding the distinction is crucial for selecting the right tool:

+**Single-Cell RNA-Seq:**

+**Goal:** Designed for cell type discovery and trajectory inference.
+It excels at identifying rare cell types and mapping how they change over time (differentiation).

+**Input:** Requires dissociated single cells, meaning the physical tissue structure is lost during processing.

+**Best For:** Finding new subtypes, calculating pseudotime, and analyzing complex heterogeneity in mixed suspensions.

+**Spatial Transcriptomics:**

+**Goal:** Designed to map tissue architecture.
+It answers where specific cells are located within the tissue structure.

+**Input:** Uses intact tissue sections, preserving the spatial coordinates (x,y) of gene expression.

+**Best For:** Studying cell-cell interactions, the tumor microenvironment, or zonation in organs like the liver or brain.

 **Why use this pipeline?**
 * **To identify rare cell types:** Uses high-resolution clustering and tailored QC thresholds to discover hidden sub-populations (e.g., specific Fibroblast subtypes) in complex tissues.